sebastianfallman/sebastianfallman/README.md

 - 👋 Hi, I’m @sebastianfallman
-- 🌱 I’m currently a Software Engineering student at Uppsala University
+- 🌱 I’m currently a Software Developer at Knightec!
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...